top of page

 Osborne Homestead Museum

-For the fourth year, an enthusiastic and dedicated group of volunteers is participating in the Holiday Showcase at the historic Osborne Homestead Museum.
-Listed in the National Register of Historic Places, the Osborne is decked out for the Holidays every year.
-Rooms are randomly assigned to civic groups that decorate each one according to a selected seasonal theme
+For the past nine years, an enthusiastic and dedicated group of volunteers participated in the Holiday Showcase at the historic Osborne Homestead Museum.
+Listed in the National Register of Historic Places, the Osborne Homestead is bedecked for the holidays each year.
+The rooms are randomly assigned by the Museum to area garden clubs and civic groups that decorate each room according to a selected theme.

 Random Acts of Kindness

-Random Acts of Kindness is an altruistic project based on a global imitative with the goal of making strangers happy with flowers.
-Club members create small bouquets, wrap in cellophane, tie with colorful ribbons and attach a tag reading “A small bouquet to brighten your day!
+Random Acts of Kindness is an altruistic project based upon a global initiative with a goal of making strangers happy with a gift of flowers.
+Club members create bouquets, wrap them in cellophane, tie them with colorful ribbons and attach a tag which reads ‒ “A small bouquet to brighten your day!
 Compliments of the Long Hill Garden Club.”
-The bouquets are then distributed throughout Trumbull and the surrounding communities to unsuspecting individuals.
+The bouquets are then randomly distributed to recipients throughout the community.

 bottom of page